 Know about PEP

 The Get PEP website has information on how to get PEP closest to wherever you’re based, as well as PEP information phone lines.
-Offering to show the website to medical staff can help them provide you with the best possible treatment.
+Offering to show the website to medical staff can help them provide you with the best possible healthcare.

 Now maybe you happen to fuck without a condom and you’re not worried about HIV afterwards.
-I respect that’s your decision, and have you also considered if PrEP could be right for you too?
+I respect that’s your decision… and have you also considered if PrEP could be right for you too?
 In fact, if you’re comfortable doing so, you’ve got a PrEP user you just had sex with who could be good to talk to about getting it and using it!